 House Bill 453 was passed on June 18, 2019.
-HB453 allows scooters to be driven on streets and bike paths in the State of Florida, but leaves the decisions up to local governments.
+HB453 allows people to drive scooters on streets and bike paths in the State of Florida.
+But, the bill leaves the decisions up to local governments.

 When electric scooters arrived in Tampa in May 2019, they were allowed only on sidewalks.
-Now, in Tampa, scooters are being treated much like bicycles.
-Tampa authorities now allow e-scooter riders to use bike-protected lanes wherever they are provided.
+Now, in Tampa, people are treating scooters much like bicycles.
+As such, Tampa authorities now allow e-scooter riders to use bike-protected lanes wherever they are provided.
 If there are no bike lanes around, then e-scooter users may ride on the road as close to the right shoulder as possible.

-With electric scooters being treated more like bicycles, some people want to know if bicycles are allowed on sidewalks in Florida.
-In most areas of Florida, bicycles are allowed on sidewalks.
+With people treating electric scooters more like bicycles, some people want to know if Florida law allows bicycles on sidewalks.
+Most areas of Florida don’t allow bicycles on sidewalks.

 In cities like Tampa, where there are bike lanes, bicycles are classified as vehicles.
-When a cyclist is on the road, they should follow common traffic laws.
+Also, when a cyclist is on the road, they should follow common traffic laws.